arisp99/personal-site/content/authors/arisp99/_index.md

 title: Aris Paschalidis
 ---

-Aris is a bioinformatician at the [Bailey Lab](http://www.baileylab.org/) at [Brown University](https://www.brown.edu/).
-He works on developing software to study the genetics and genomics of infectious disease and immunity.
-In addition to infectious diseases, he is passionate about medicine and has actively worked on leveraging data analytics to inform local-decision making by physicians and showcasing the effect of more holistic and personalized treatment.
+I am a bioinformatician at the [Bailey Lab](http://www.baileylab.org/) at [Brown University](https://www.brown.edu/).
+I primarily work on developing software to study the genetics and genomics of infectious disease and immunity.
+In addition to infectious diseases, I am passionate about medicine and have actively worked on leveraging data analytics to inform local-decision making by physicians and showcasing the effect of more holistic and personalized treatment.